 At last reporting, there were still over 200 cinemas doing business in North America, and many countries around the world doing the same, including here in South Africa.
 However, several studios and cinema chains are not releasing any figures.
 As a result, Comscore, the global US box office data reporting agency that forms the backbone of these reports, has not issued any box office charts or figures at all, as their data is incomplete, and thus they’re not able to provide an accurate chart.

 The last time we had no box office chart was nearly three decades ago after the Northridge, California earthquake in 1994 when a 6.7 magnitude quake (and several powerful aftershocks) left an estimated 60-72 people dead and 8700 injured as it struck right in the heart of US film industry.
 Covid-19 is much, much worse than that.

 While the film industry, and particular cinema chains, are suffering massively during this time, something unexpected has happened though.
 As reported in The LA Times, the past few weeks have seen a surprising uptick in business for retro drive-in theatres in North America.
 While some drive-in theatres closed their doors completely to comply with government rulings to prohibit gatherings of more than 50 people, there’s a grey area here as drive-ins see everybody isolated into their own cars anyway.
-Those drive-ins that remained open merely shutting down limiting their concession sales, and as a result have seen ticket sales improve quite a bit.
+Those drive-ins that remained open merely limited their concession sales, and as a result have seen ticket sales improve quite a bit.
 In some cases, their sales even doubled their regular takes.

 Of course, there’s still the problem though that over the next two months or so, there won’t be any big movies released to entice audiences, so even these drive-ins will be feeling the effects of Covid-19.